KULeuvenNeuromechanics/NeuromechanicsToolkit/README.md

 In this repository you will find a broad range of functions used at the Computational Neuromechanics research group at the KU Leuven.

-Function are divided in broad categories in the main folder after which they will be further divided in consequent folders.
+Function are divided in categories in the main folder after which they will be further divided in consequent folders.

 Current categories: